 - Access to indoor and outdoor amenities, as medically appropriate

-Partial hospitalization can itself be a starting point for recovery processes but is usually a direct segue from inpatient hospitalization.
-Since PHP is often the first treatment after inpatient, it is an integral aspect of establishing healthy habits for sobriety.
+Partial hospitalization can be a starting point for recovery but is usually a direct segue from inpatient hospitalization.
+Since PHP is often the first treatment after inpatient, it is integral to establishing healthy habits for sobriety.
 PHP can also be a good fit for patients with co-occurring mental health disorders or medical problems that make treatment needs more complex.

 How Partial Hospitalization Works

-The PHP model of treatment became widely popular in the 1990s due to its effectiveness.
+The PHP treatment model became widely popular in the 1990s due to its effectiveness.
 A growing body of research shows that partial hospitalization programs reduce symptoms associated with addiction and mental health conditions.

-Typically, partial hospitalization programs are offered as a step-down program after completion of inpatient hospitalization or residential treatment.
+Typically, partial hospitalization programs are offered as a step-down program after completing an inpatient hospitalization or residential treatment.
 These programs allow patients to reintegrate into the world outside of the protective structure of acute inpatient care.
-However, PHPs are still able to offer high-level services and therapeutic programming on a relatively short-term basis.
+However, PHPs can still offer high-level services and therapeutic programming on a relatively short-term basis.
 Some people may begin with a PHP to reduce their risk of requiring hospitalization.

-In PHP, clients are usually physically and psychologically stable and do not need inpatient hospitalization.
-Clients participate in activities several times per day.
+In PHP, patients are usually physically and psychologically stable and do not need inpatient hospitalization.
+Patients participate in activities several times daily.
 These activities consist primarily of individual and group therapy sessions designed to improve a patient’s self-confidence, decision-making skills and communication abilities.
-Nurses provide continuous assessment and education about medication, and patients have regular access to both medical and psychiatric care.
+Nurses provide continuous assessment and education about medication, and patients have regular access to medical and psychiatric care.

 Planning for treatment in a PHP usually starts during the preceding inpatient or residential stay.
-Program administrators help patients understand the structure of the program and help ensure that clients know exactly which costs will be covered and by whom.
+Program administrators help patients understand the program’s structure and ensure their understanding of exactly which costs will be covered and by whom.

 Services Offered in PHP

-Partial hospitalization programs usually offer a variety of services, including:
+Partial hospitalization programs usually offer several different services, including:

 Benefits of Partial Hospitalization Programs

-Since PHPs bridge the space between inpatient hospitalization and outpatient treatment, the benefits of partial hospitalization programs feature elements common to both forms of treatment:
+Since PHPs bridge the space between inpatient hospitalization and outpatient treatment, the benefits of partial hospitalization programs include elements common to both treatments: